SymbiosisApp/SymbiosisApp.github.io/README.md

-# symbiosis-website
+# Symbiosis App's Website

-> Symbiosis App's Website
+Symbisis is a school project made at [Gobelins Paris](https://www.gobelins.fr/formation/mdi-design-et-management-de-l-innovation-interactive-cycle-2-lead-technique-ou-lead).
+Symbiosis is an iOS app that track user activity to grow a virtual plant.

 ## Build Setup